 This course covers the basics of computer programming and provides a foundation for further learning in this area.
 No previous computer programming knowledge is required to finish this course.
 The course uses the Python programming language which is very simple and straightforward.
 The course also covers abstract concepts which can be applied to almost any programming language, and students are encouraged to pay attention to these, since the way of thinking like a programmer is the most valuable lesson they will learn.
-(Students with formal training in the Python language may petition to waive this requirement.)

-Course Code: CCS 1101 Prerequisites: CMATH 1280
+Course Code: CCS 1101 Prerequisites: None